GWC-DCMB/curriculum-notebooks/paper/paper.md

 We believe our open curriculum is a valuable resource to the wider education community and hope that educators will use and improve our lessons, practice problems, and teaching best practices.
-Anyone can contribute to our educational materials [on GitHub](https://github.com/GWC-DCMB).
+Anyone can contribute to our Open Educational Resources [on GitHub](https://github.com/GWC-DCMB).